Connector (Cincinnati): Operations

 The system opened to passengers at noon on September 9, 2016.
 The opening was celebrated with a weekend of free rides.
 Over 50,000 rides were taken during the three-day opening weekend.
 It is operated under contract by Transdev.

 Following its opening, the streetcar fell short of ridership projections, averaging 2,012 riders per day during its first year.
 Large events such as the Cincinnati Reds Opening Day draw much larger crowds.
 Low ridership has been blamed on frequent track blockages by cars that contribute to delays as well as an anti-rail mayoral administration.
 In August 2018, Cincinnati Bell approached the City of Cincinnati about ending its sponsorship of the system, less than two years into the 10-year contract.

 Due to the COVID-19 pandemic, service was suspended at the end of March 30, 2020, and resumed on September 2.
 The same day, Cincinnati City Council overrode Mayor John Cranley's veto to suspend fares, with the intention of making the streetcar line free of charge permanently.
 The streetcar line became free of charge permanently beginning November 1.
-Prior to that change, fare collection had used a proof-of-payment system (honor system), with inspectors randomly checking tickets on board.
+Prior to that change, fare collection had used a proof-of-payment system, with inspectors randomly checking tickets on board.

-In 2022, the streetcar set an all-time annual ridership record of 846,622 passengers.
-The system set all-time monthly ridership records from November 2021 through to January 2023, except in the month of June 2022, during which service was suspended for three weeks due to the partial collapse of a nearby building.
-In October 2022, the streetcar set an all-time ridership record of 103,700 passengers, averaging 3,345 riders per day.